-Important Information for our Patients Regarding the Prescribing of Controlled Substances
+Important Information for our Patients Regarding Controlled Substance Laws in Wyoming

-Beginning Jan 1, 2021, the State of Wyoming mandates that all prescriptions for controlled substances be sent electronically.
-Our understanding is that there will be no exceptions to this policy.
+Beginning Jan 1, 2021, the State of Wyoming mandates a requirement that all controlled substance prescriptions be sent electronically.
+Our understanding is that there will be no exceptions to this prescription rule.
 This data will then be captured by the state to monitor the use of controlled substances by Wyoming residents.
-This is part of a larger effort by the federal government to curb the abuse of prescription narcotics.
-There are several important implications of this law that our patients need to aware of:
+This law is part of a larger effort by the federal government to curb the abuse of prescription drug narcotics.
+There are several important implications of this controlled substance law that our patients need to be aware of:

 2. All prescriptions for controlled substances of any kind will be kept in a database maintained by the state of Wyoming.